bbc/psammead/README.md

 - [Containers](./packages/containers) - Functional components for optional use with presentational components of the same name.
 - [Utilities](./packages/utilities) - Commonly shared Psammead dependencies, fundamentals to aid building additional GEL-compliant components, and aditional packages for use in building SPAs.

-# 🚨
-**Psammead is moving to Emotion**.
-Emotion is a performant CSS-in-JS solution that will replace Styled Components in Psammead.
-This is a breaking change and follows a thorough investigation into server-side rendering performance by the Simorgh team.
-For more information, please see the following issue: https://github.com/bbc/simorgh/issues/7772.
-We expect this work to begin in September and complete in October.
-During this time, merges to `latest` may be blocked to minimise delays.

 ## Documentation index

 Please familiarise yourself with our: